mndahlen/dahlen_portfolio/readme.md

     - https://github.com/mndahlen/CS433-CERN
 * Project 2: Detection and classification of Legos
     - Team of 3.
     - Final and main project of the course.
-Everything except base ML models were conceived and designed from scratch.
     - Report available in repository below.
     - https://github.com/mndahlen/CS433-LEGO-DETECTION